twilio/twilio-cli/docs/general_usage.md

 _NOTE: Option 2 should only be used in cases where you are unable to make use of option 1 (which are uncommon)._

+Once these environment variables are set, a profile is not required to move forward with installation.

 ### Precedence of stored credentials

 The CLI will attempt to load credentials in the following order of priority: